hydradon/demo-custom-connector/README.md

 2. Go to DynamoDB and click Import from S3
    ```
    Assign DynamoDB table name: Supermarket_dynamodb

    Assign Partition key: Order ID
    ```

 3. Go into the newly created DynamoDB table to do: enable streams and create tags.

-4. Go to Export and Streams tabs to enable DynamoDB streams which captures item-level changes in the table, and push the changes to a DynamoDB stream.
+4. Go to Export and Streams tabs to enable DynamoDB streams.

+   > Captures item-level changes in the table, and push the changes to a DynamoDB stream.

-5. Go to Addtional Settings tab to create tags to help the custom-connector (in Confluent Cloud) identify this specific table.
+5. Go to Addtional Settings tab to create tags.

+   > Helps the custom-connector (in Confluent Cloud) identify this specific table.

     ```
-    Create first tag
+    Create first tag:
-        -key = environment, value = dev
+        key = environment, value = dev

-     Create second tag
+    Create second tag:
-        -key = datelake-ingest, value = null/empty
+        key = datelake-ingest, value = null/empty
     ```

 ## Spin up Confluent Cloud Cluster in AWS in one of the following regions that Custom Connector is currently available in: